Medicaid in New York State

 - You must give us the bills and prove that you paid them.

-Generally, local districts must determine if you are eligible and send a letter notifying you if your application has been accepted or denied within 45 days of the date of your application.
-If you are pregnant or applying on behalf of children, the local district has 30 days from the date of your application to determine if you are eligible for Medicaid.
+Generally, a determination of eligibility must be done and a letter sent notifying you if your application has been accepted or denied within 45 days of the date of your application.
+If you are pregnant or applying on behalf of children, a determination should be made within 30 days from the date of your application.
 If you are applying and have a disability which must be evaluated, it can take up to 90 days to determine if you are eligible.

 What are my rights?